 Oxytocin And Intimacy

 The study mentioned above also demonstrates the relationship between intimacy and oxytocin.
-Sexual intimacy is one of the triggers for the body to release oxytocin, and people tend to have higher levels of oxytocin in their body when they are in a relationship versus when they are single.
+Sexual intimacy is one of the triggers for the body to release oxytocin, and people tend to have higher levels of oxytocin in their bodies when they are in a relationship versus when they are single.

 This is especially true during the early stages of a romantic relationship.
 The rush of oxytocin that people experience at the beginning of a relationship may form linkages between the oxytocin response and simple actions like a partner speaking or facial cues.
 Then, as time goes on and the relationship becomes less intimate, simple things like looking into the partner's eyes may spark a rush of oxytocin thanks to the linkages formed early in the relationship.